30 Summer Architecture Programs for High School Students in 2025

 Application Deadline: N/A

 Learn about architecture from the comfort of your own home this summer with this excellent virtual opportunity from the University of Wisconsin – Milwaukee School of Architecture and Urban Planning.
-The program is open to high schoolers in grades 9 through 12 along with recent graduates with an interest in architecture, design, and 3D design.
+The program is open to high schoolers in grades 9 through 12, along with recent graduates interested in architecture, design, and 3D design.
 In the program, students will learn the foundational elements of architecture and how to communicate their design ideas through mediums like models, drawings, and text.

 18. Architecture in the City